fsprojects/FSharp.TypeProviders.SDK/README.md

 * ProvidedTypes.fsi
 * ProvidedTypes.fs

-The [SDK NuGet package](https://www.nuget.org/packages/FSharp.TypeProviders.StarterPack) contains both these files as well as a set of debugging helpers, and when you install it, it should add them all to your F# project.
-It's probably best not to modify the files after adding them as upgrades to the package will ask to replace the previous versions - either submit changes back to this project or shadow the relevant functions in a seperate file.

-If using Paket, you can also add code files by direct GitHub references like [this](https://github.com/dsyme/FSharp.Data/blob/e841dde62091a82225b91b2f38b76513dafbfc05/paket.dependencies#L20-L22) and reference the files in a project file like [this](https://github.com/dsyme/FSharp.Data/blob/e841dde62091a82225b91b2f38b76513dafbfc05/src/FSharp.Data.Source.fsproj#L54-L59).
+If using Paket, you can add code files by direct GitHub references like [this](https://github.com/dsyme/FSharp.Data/blob/e841dde62091a82225b91b2f38b76513dafbfc05/paket.dependencies#L20-L22) and reference the files in a project file like [this](https://github.com/dsyme/FSharp.Data/blob/e841dde62091a82225b91b2f38b76513dafbfc05/src/FSharp.Data.Source.fsproj#L54-L59).

 Type providers may be used in projects that generate .NET Standard code or target other .NET Frameworks than that being used to execute the F# compiler.